BonilKoo/SSM/README.md

 - `--seed`: seed number for reproducibility. [default: 0]

 ## Output files
-- `ssm_train.pickle`: a pickle file for saving training object
+- `ssm_train.pickle`: a pickle file for saving training object.
-- `ssm_test.pickle`: a pickle file for saving test object
+- `ssm_test.pickle`: a pickle file for saving test object.
-- `result.tsv`: a file containing performance of the model on test data
+- `result.tsv`: a file containing performance of the model on test data.
-- `confusion_matrix.tsv`: a file containing confusion matrix for the model on test data
+- `confusion_matrix.tsv`: a file containing confusion matrix for the model on test data.
-- `iteration_{n}/predictions.tsv`: a file containing prediction result of test data for each iteration
+- `iteration_{n}/predictions.tsv`: a file containing prediction result of test data for each iteration.
 - `iteration_{n}/subgraph.tsv`: a file containing support, entropy and feature importance of each subgraph.
-- `iteration_{n}/subgraph_important.tsv`: a file containing subgraphs with "entropy < 0.5" and "feature importance" > 0.0001 in classification.
+- `iteration_{n}/subgraph_important.tsv`: a file containing subgraphs with "entropy < 0.5" and "feature importance > 0.0001" in classification.
 - `iteration_{n}/subgraph_SA.tsv`: a file containing subgraphs of greater support in "class 1" than in "class 0" with more than "1% support".

 ## Citation